 You can also get different colour options.
 This is good as it takes up quite a bit of space when inflated and it is nicer if it fits in with the colour of the room.

-For a few weeks I bounced on my ball every day and also did the figure of eight movement while sitting on the ball.
+For a few weeks, I bounced on my ball every day and also did the figure of eight movements while sitting on the ball.
 It worked for me and baby’s head moved into the correct position and became engaged.

 When I went into labour for the first time I was kept in hospital.
 I didn’t get a chance to use my own birthing ball, but the hospital did provide me with a smaller one.
 I noticed the difference between the sizing and didn’t find this one as comfortable to sit on.